Programme

 The dissertation is reviewed by two external referees who may:

 i) admit the candidate to the VIVA; ii) require amendments and revisions.
-In the latter case, up to six months may be allowed to revise the thesis before admission to the VIVA.
+In the latter case, up to 6 months may be allowed to revise the thesis before admission to the VIVA.

-The examining committee is usually composed of three members.
+The examining committee is usually composed of 3 members.

-The Ph.D. in Political Studies offers a two-levels training programme.
-First, the acquisition of a common background on the most up-to-date knowledge and methods in the field of political science and political philosophy.
-Second, an individualized training programme in four main paths of specialization.
+The first-year study plan consists of a two-pronged training programme.
+First, it aims to provide a common background on up-to-date methods and approaches in the fields of political science and political philosophy.
+Second, it tailors an individualized training programme in five main specialization areas.